toerndev/svelte-ts-eslint-tailwind/README.md

 ```
 npm create svelte my-app

-# Choose to generate a skeleton app with TypeScript, ESLint and Playwright.
+# Choose to generate a skeleton app with TypeScript, ESLint and Prettier.
-# Don't add Prettier here because `prettier-plugin-tailwindcss` conflicts with the Svelte plugin.
-# The former bundles the latter to make up for this!

 cd my-app && npm i

 # ESLint
-npm i -D @ota-meshi/eslint-plugin-svelte svelte-eslint-parser eslint-config-prettier prettier
-npm un eslint-plugin-svelte3
-# Disable 'no-inner-declarations' and 'no-self-assign' for .svelte files because they don't work.
+# Disable 'no-inner-declarations' and 'no-self-assign' for .svelte files because they don't make sense with Svelte.
 # Get .eslint* and .prettierrc* from this repo.

-# Prettier might not work yet, see above.
+npm i -D prettier-plugin-tailwindcss
 npx svelte-add tailwindcss
-npm i -D prettier-plugin-tailwindcss
+npm i

+# The docs for `prettier-plugin-tailwindcss` say that the option `pluginSearchDirs` may not be enabled together
+# with `prettier-plugin-svelte`.
+I disable it in `.prettierrc` but the Svelte template's scripts in package.json apply it.
+# And it seems to work...?
+But good to know.

 # This installs postcss, postcss-load-config, autoprefixer, tailwindcss
 # cssnano is not (no longer?) installed by this tool, and didn't make any difference in my tests.